Will RBI slash repo rate amid robust GDP growth, all-time low inflation? - www.lokmattimes.com

 Will RBI slash repo rate amid robust GDP growth, all-time low inflation?

-New Delhi, Nov 29 The monetary policy review meeting of the Reserve Bank of India (RBI) next week ...
+New Delhi, Nov 29 The next monetary policy review meeting of the Reserve Bank of India (RBI) next ...

 As per the latest data, the real GDP of India, adjusted for inflation, is estimated to grow by 8.2 per cent in Q2 of FY 2025-26 against the growth rate of 5.6 per cent during Q2 of FY 2024-25.